Marangrang/Distributed-Access-Control-System/README.md

 ---

 ## Overview
-This system enables fast, local face verification for up to 80,000 drivers, each with three reference photos.
+This system enables fast, local face verification for 256 drivers, each with seven reference photos (Five for training and two for test).
 The cloud stores originals and embeddings; each site keeps the minimal artifacts needed for fast matching and guard review.

 ## Features
 - Cloud ingestion of images and embeddings